oskarhs/AutoHist.jl/docs/src/examples/algorithm_choice.md

 # Choice of algorithm
 In this section, we empirically assess the efficiency of the dynamic programming algorithm provided for irregular histograms, and show how heuristics can be used to speed up the computations with a few benchmarks.[^1]

-[^1]: **Note:** The benchmarks presented here were performed on a Windows machine with a Intel® Core™ Ultra 5 125U CPU.
+[^1]: **Note:** The benchmarks presented here were performed on a Windows machine with an Intel® Core™ Ultra 5 125U CPU.
 Results may vary on systems with different hardware configurations.

 ## The cubic-time dynamic programming algorithm
 As a toy problem, we consider standard normal random samples of using a data-based grid.
 In this case, the number of candidate cutpoints are ``k_n+1 = n+1`` (including the edges), where ``n`` is the sample size.
 For smaller samples, we can just compute the exact solution using the default dynamic programming algorithm, available as [`SegNeig`](@ref).
 The code snippet below illustrates how this algorithm can be explicitly specified when calling `fit`: